 Update March 17, 2016, 8:00 AM: GoWild.wi.gov is up and looks good on my mobile device.
 Will purchase conservation patron license later.

 Update March 17, 2016, 10:56 AM: Began the signup process.
 Easy to follow the screens through the conservation patron license application for 2016 fall turkey, 2017 spring turkey, hip, goose, fisher, otter, & sturgeon.

 Antlerless tags did not display, nor did any of the stamps; pheasant, turkey, trout.
 This provided an opportunity to contact WDNR customer service.

-Called the DNR service phone number and clicked for the chat, connected to rep in about 6 minutes for the chat line and received answers for all my questions.
+Called the DNR service phone number and clicked for the chat, connected to a rep in about 6 minutes for the chat line and received answers to all my questions.
 There is no print selection on the chat box so if you want a transcript you’ll need to print screen.
-Phone stayed on hold listening to music and WDNR promos for a little over 11 minutes.
-Chat was significantly faster than the phone call.
-For help during the spring turkey OTC sale go for the chat.
-Actually I’d do both just in case.
+The phone stayed on hold listening to music and WDNR promos for a little over 11 minutes.
+The chat was significantly faster than the phone call.
+For help during the spring turkey, OTC sale go for the chat.
+Actually, I’d do both just in case.

 Learned the antlerless tags will be mailed when they become available.
-This is different, in the past those were printed at time of CP purchase.
+This is different, in the past, those were printed at the time of CP purchase.
 The conservation patron license includes all the stamps so they’re not printed out on the receipt separately.
-The conservation card does not come up as a option to buy until click the “featured product.
+The conservation card does not come up as an option to buy until clicking the “featured product.
 If you desire the conservation card it can be purchased later.
 If a resident all your purchases are automatically connected to your driver license.
 NR will need to keep an e-copy or paper.

 If speed is important at the start of the turkey OTC tag sales make sure you register in the new GoWild system and set up a username and password.
 This takes a few extra minutes.